 Like sheep they are laid in the grave (Sheol); death shall feed on them; and the upright shall have dominion over them in the morning; and their beauty shall consume in the grave from their dwelling.

-The passage is contextually referring to ungodly people yet the King James translators chose not to render sheol as “hell” as was their usual practice.
-Why?
-Obviously because it was impossible for them to do so since the verse plainly says that wicked people are appointed for Sheol LIKE SHEEP!
+The passage is contextually referring to ungodly people yet the King James translators chose not to render sheol as “hell” as was their usual practice (see Chapter One for details; scroll down to Confusion Due to Inconsistent Translating of Sheol).
+Why didn’t they translate sheol as “hell”?
+Obviously because the verse plainly says that wicked people are appointed for Sheol LIKE SHEEP!
 And everyone knows that sheep don’t go to a place of conscious torture when they die; the very idea is absurd.
 You don’t have to be a scholar to realize this.
-Hence, despite the translators desire to render Sheol as “hell,” as was their standard practice, they had no choice but to translate it as “the grave” in this particular case.
+Hence, despite the translators desire to render sheol as “hell,” as was their standard practice, they had no choice but to translate it as “the grave” in this particular case.

 This text coincides with Jeremiah 12:3, which also likens ungodly people to sheep that are to be slaughtered: “Drag them off like sheep to be butchered!
 Set them apart for the day of slaughter.”
 Note clearly that it says they are to be butchered and slaughtered (which is in harmony with the biblical axiom that “the wages of sin is death”), not tortured in some fiery nether realm until their resurrection thousands of years hence, as religionists ludicrously teach.